Skip to content

 So that’s how to approach the warmth aspect.
 What about comfort?

-This comes from softness, drape, and fit.
+In my mind, this comes from softness, drape, and fit.
 Softness is archived largely from your choice of fibres, which I will discuss in a moment.
 But first a word on drape and fit.

 It’s all very well creating a super thick fabric, but if wrapping it round your neck is like trying to wear a scarf made of cardboard, you’re not going to get very far.
 So your stitch pattern should have some movement to it.
 You can read a lot more about how to achieve drape in this post.

-I mention fit because if something is too tight or too loose then you are going to be constantly adjusting it.
-That is irritating, not cosy town!
 Other than asking you to bear it in mind, I’m not going to address fit in depth here because that’s a bit too much of a tangent!
-You can learn more about crocheting items to fit in this article.

 What are the cosiest yarn fibres?

 The fibre choice makes a huge contribution to warmth and softness of your crochet item.
+The areas I address below are a general guide and there will often be exceptions to the rule, but it will get you thinking!

 Let’s talk softness first as this is largely achieved with yarn choice.
 It’s why we all love going to yarn shops to squish all the wool!
-To some extent, this is down to personal preference.
-Most acrylic yarns are very soft (especially in the baby ranges), and wools like merino and alpaca defy the old myth of wool being itchy.

 You can read more about woolen and worsted yarns in this post on yarn weights (because it effects that too!)

 As you can see, it’s all a balance!
+(And stitch pattern is obviously a huge factor too!)

 Stitch pattern and comfort